The summer can be a hot and miserable time for many people, so imagine how your dog may feel in the heat.

 You can keep their water cold by frequently adding ice cubes or refilling their bowl.

-Keeping their water bowl in the shade will help them stay cool as they are hydrating themselves.
+Keeping their water bowl out of direct sunlight and in the shade will help them stay cool as they are hydrating themselves.

 In addition, consider giving your pet some cold treats that they will enjoy.